dbcls/graphdbs/docs/index.rst

 ===================

-There are plethora of implementations for graph databases and RDF stores(triplestores).
+There are plethora of implementations for graph databases and RDF stores (triplestores).

-See https://graphdb.dbcls.jp/ for the details of list.
+See https://graphdb.dbcls.jp/ for the details of the list.

 Here we summarize documentations including the installation processes of those implementations.